CAMRA - Campaign for Real Ale logo

 What should I bring with me?

-Essentials are your CAMRA/EBCU membership card, sensible footwear (no open toed sandals please) clean clothes and a smile!
-Other useful things are reusable cutlery and reusable coffee cups/water bottles.
+Essentials are your CAMRA/EBCU membership card, sensible footwear (no open toed sandals please) clean clothes, reusable coffee cups/water bottles and a smile!.

 I can’t remember what hours I volunteered for?